igsxf22/python_unreal_relay/README.md

 # Control Actors and Pawns in UE5 with Python in Realtime

-This project provides a minimalist method to exchange real-time data between a python script and an Unreal Engine 5 runtime
+This project provides a minimalist method to exchange real-time data between a python script and an Unreal Engine 5 runtime.

 This can be used to control UE5 actors, characters, and environments with simple data from Python: